Concordium/concordium-wallet-proxy/README.md

 ## Health

 Returns an object specifying if the information accessible from the wallet proxy is up to date.
-It will query the GRPC and the transaction database, assuming both succeeds it checks that the last final block is less than 5 minutes old.
+It will query the GRPC and the transaction database.
+Assuming both succeeds it checks that the last final block is less than `health-tolerance` seconds old.
+`health-tolerance` is an optional parameter to the wallet-proxy.
+It defaults to 300 seconds if left unspecified.

 Under normal conditions the health query returns:
 ```json
 {